Fujitsu-UTokyo-QDD/QDD/README.md

 - build
   - Just install it via pip.

-You can build QDD as follows.
+You can manually build QDD as follows.

 ```sh
 $ cmake . -DCMAKE_BUILD_TYPE=Release